comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 <!--truncate-->

-Intro: what this blogpost is about
+Intro: what this blogpost is about, what the expectations for the reader are

 ## What is transaction *pre-signing*?